 Coastal Backpacking trails in British Columbia

-The best part is that most of them have zero or minimal fees, compared to the WCT’s $192 fee per hiker.
+The best part is that most of them have zero or minimal fees, compared to the WCT’s $192 fee per hiker (plus transportation costs to get to/from Bamfield and Port Renfrew).
 These trails also attract far less people.

 Here are six coastal BC backpacking trips that offer a great alternative to the West Coast Trail, with more solitude, fewer fees and no reservation required.
-Some I have done, a few I hope to hike soon and the others remain on my bucket list (for now).
+I have hiked most of these trails and the remaining couple are in my soon-to-hike plans!

 Cape Scott has to be one of the most unique backpacking trips in BC.
 Alongside the sweeping sandy beaches and epic Pacific sunsets you’d hope for on a coastal hike, there’s also intriguing signs of civilisation that are being surrendered to nature.

 Moss covered planks of a military road, a meadow surrounded by the rainforest, rusting pots and pans nestling in the ferns.
 At the end, a lighthouse perches on the rugged coastline, heralding the end of Vancouver Island.